 Campsite fees paid, we all had a shower, and went to spoil the rest of the campsites fun by taking over the restaurant and watching the England game.
 Nonplussed by the whole experience and now the worse for wear I went back to my tent, fell asleep for a while and later, after I had been a wee bit ill.
 I remember thinking, “Why, oh why wasn’t I sick outside of someone else’s tent!”

-There was a rideout to a German castle planned for Saturday.
-German traffic lights are wonderful – they change about every 12 seconds so we got split up in the local town of Rodinkerchen.
+There was a ride-out to a German castle planned for Saturday.
+German traffic lights are wonderful – they change about every 12 seconds, so we got split up in the local town of Rodinkerchen.
 German Castles are also much harder to find than English castles.
 Ours are large and have battlements, in Germany not so.
-You’ll laugh, but we got directions from an English girl who was living locally and got to the town where the castle was and still couldn’t find it.
+You’ll laugh, but we got directions from an English girl living locally and got to the town where the castle was and still couldn’t find it.
 We asked directions, and then we all rode up half a mile of long cobbled road, bad enough to shake even the best Lammy or Vespa to bits only to find a large café.
 We rode back down the same road, into the town of Bruhl.
-More directions and we ended up in an environmental zone where two-strokes are not allowed, on tiny cobbled streets and brought the place to a stop with people coming out of shops and restaurants and clapping and cheering or at least it seemed they were from inside my crash helmet!
-We rode back out again, noticed a sign for both the local train station and the ‘Shloss’ and discovered a beautiful country mansion or as it’s actually called, Augustusburg Palace, set in parkland by the railway station..
-Rideout and photos ticked off, we went back to camp for lunch, where the FOS boys treated us to a barbeque, and then it was off into Köln for a night out.
-Saturday evening in Köln was the usual Scooterists affair, bars and beer, but I was a tad worried later when Biker Paul decided at midnight he was going to wake us all up at 5.30am Sunday morning to pack up for the ride home.
-He was trying to explain to 30-odd, by now drunken scooterists that we needed to leave early or we’d never make the boat.
+More directions, and we ended up in an environmental zone where two-strokes are not allowed, on tiny cobbled streets and brought the place to a stop with people coming out of shops and restaurants and clapping and cheering or at least it seemed they were from inside my crash helmet!
+We rode back out again, noticed a sign for both the local train station and the ‘Shloss’ and discovered a beautiful country mansion or as it’s actually called, Augustusburg Palace, set in parkland by the railway station.
+Castle, it was not.
+Ride-out and photos ticked off, we went back to camp for lunch, where the FOS boys treated everyone to a barbeque, and then it was off into Köln for a night out.
+Saturday evening in Köln was the usual Scooterists affair, bars, and beer, but I was a tad worried later when Biker Paul decided at midnight, he was going to wake us all up at 5.30am Sunday morning to pack up for the ride home.
+He was trying to explain to 30-odd, by now drunken scooterists that we needed to leave early, or we’d never make the boat.
 Good luck with that I thought.